Golgi's method: Technique

 This technique has since been refined to substitute the silver precipitate with gold by immersing the sample in gold chloride then oxalic acid, followed by removal of the silver by sodium thiosulphate.
 This preserves a greater degree of fine structure with the ultrastructural details marked by small particles of gold.

+Golgi staining has traditionally been performed on microtome-prepared sections, while its use in cryosectioning has been limited.
+Modified Golgi–Cox protocols with improved tissue protection was developed to facilitate cryosection application with maintaining reliable visualization of fine neuronal cytoarchitecture.

 Quote

 Ramón y Cajal said of the Golgi method:

 I expressed the surprise which I experienced upon seeing with my own eyes the wonderful revelatory powers of the chrome-silver reaction and the absence of any excitement in the scientific world aroused by its discovery.

 Recuerdos de mi vida, Vol. 2, Historia de mi labor científica.
 Madrid: Moya, 1917, p.
 76.